niharsuryawanshi/Consistency-Management-in-Distributed-Replicas/README.md

 # Consistency-Management-in-Distributed-Replicas
 Sample Project for Consistency Management in Distributed replicas of data.
+The project is coded in Python.
+TCP sementics are used.

 Working:
 Given are n clients connected simultaneously to the server.